About the CTRL Foundation

 It’s time for a correction.

-You don’t just need “better” social media; you need a correction.
+We don’t just need “better” social media; we need a correction.
 It’s time to fill in the missing piece that got left out as the internet evolved, and bring web publishing into the hands of everyone.

 The evolution